cicili/tools/atip/README.md

-ATIP - a new "behave" binding library
+ATIP - a new BDD binding library
 ===============

 ## Introduction